DTTerastar/hubitat/README.md

-# Hubitat stuff
+# Hubitat apps / drivers

-This repository contains the local drivers and apps that are currently loaded onto my Hubitat, along with a script to interact with the Hubitat.
-Some of the apps and drivers are my own, some are from other sources, and a few are ones from other sources that I cleaned up and/or modified.
+This repository contains the local drivers and apps that are currently loaded onto my Hubitat.

+Sme of the pps and drivers are my own, some are from other sources, and a few are ones from other sources that I cleaned up and/or modified.

-## hubitat script
+## Hubitat script

 The `hubitat` application is TypeScript application that allows some degree of interaction with the Hubitat through the command line.
 The `hubitat` script in